Sourdough Pita Bread

 - Cover the bowl tightly and refrigerate overnight (see note).
 Remove the bowl from the refrigerator in the morning and allow the dough to come to room temperature.

-- Preheat the oven to 450 °F. If you have a baking steel place it in the oven.
-If you don’t have a baking steel, place a baking sheet in the middle rack of the oven to preheat.
+- Preheat the oven to 450 °F. Use the convection setting if you have it.
+If you have a baking steel or stone place it in the oven.
+Otherwise, place a baking sheet on the bottom rack of the oven.
 If you have a dark colored baking sheet use that.
-A dark pan will absorb heat better than a light-colored pan, so the bread will bake faster and puff better.
+You can even use a cast iron skillet but may have to bake the bread one at a time.

 - The pitas are best the day they are made, but they also freeze very well.